 Ingredients

-- It's important that the salmon be of the highest quality, sushi grade and as fresh as possible.
+- Sushi-grade salmon: It's important that the salmon be of the highest quality, sushi grade and as fresh as possible.
 This recipe is truly a showcase of the salmon itself so make it the very best!

 - Fresh dill contributes an herbaceous flavor that is quintessential to Scandinavian cuisine and to gravlax in particular.

 - Aquavit helps with the curing process and gets the fish primed and ready for rubbing with the salt and sugar mixture.
-No aquavit?
-No problem.
-Substitute gin, vodka or brandy instead.

-How to Make This Recipe
+How to Make Homemade Gravlax

-- Tightly wrap the dish in plastic wrap.
+- Step 5: Tightly wrap the dish in plastic wrap.
 Place a cutting board, smaller baking dish or something else that is about the same size as the piece of salmon on top of the fish (on top of the plastic wrap).
 Stack a few cans or jars of vegetables or beans on top to weigh the salmon down.
 Transfer everything to the refrigerator and let the salmon cure for 12 hours or overnight.

-- Take the salmon out of the refrigerator and remove the plastic wrap, cutting board and weights.
+- Step 6: Take the salmon out of the refrigerator and remove the plastic wrap, cutting board and weights.
 Baste the top of the salmon with some of the accumulated juices from the bottom of the dish and pour off and discard any remaining juices at the bottom of the pan.
-Flip the salmon over so that it is now skin side up.
-Wrap with a new piece of plastic wrap and top again with the cutting board and weights.
-Place it back in the refrigerator for another 12 hours.

 Expert Tips